Five Things Newcomers to Canada Need to Know About Housing in Alberta

 During the pandemic, economic opportunities shrank, and more Canadians moved out than into Alberta.

-For example, in Edmonton, with its improved labour market conditions, record net international migration, and net interprovincial migration at a 10-year high, rental demand outpaced increases in supply.
+For example, in Edmonton, with its improved labour market conditions, record net international migration, and net interprovincial migration at a 10-year high, rental demand outpaced increases in rental supply.

 In Calgary, the vacancy rate dropped to 1.4 percent from 2.7 percent, the lowest since 2014.
 Again, record migration into Alberta largely supported rental demand, while increases in supply were not enough to balance it out.